Onboarding / Getting Started

 Canonical assetId vs Solana mint

-assetId: a canonical identifier (for example:solana,btc,apple) representing a real-world asset grouping.mint: a Solana token address (base58).
+assetId: a canonical identifier (for example:solana,usd,tesla) representing a real-world asset grouping.mint: a Solana token address (base58).

 Singleton assets (solana-<mint>)